cubis182/corpus-caesarianum-authorship/README.md

 Files:

-**feature_values.csv**: The columns of this file are feature values (i.e. singular, indicative, nominative, etc.), the rows are sections of the Corpus Caesarianum.
+**feature_values\*\*\*.csv**: The columns of this file are feature values (i.e. singular, indicative, nominative, etc.), the rows are sections of a work.
+The asterisks are additional information about the style of variables (whether they are arranged like Gorman 2020 or bare frequencies of individual features).
+If unnamed, the data includes the Corpus Caesarianum.
 Each field is the number of times that feature occurs in the text.

-**feature_values_gorman.csv**: Same as above, except the feature values are combined according to Gorman, 2020.

-**feature_values_gorman.csv**: Same as above, except data is by chapter instead of by book.

 **full_data_text_perseus_tokens.csv**: A file containing the tokenized (i.e. word split) version of the corpus caesarianum.
 The columns come in the following format:
   (line): line number